- Travel from central London to Greenwich by riverboat, train, Tube and DLR.

-Find out more about how to get to Greenwich’s key sights with our handy map.
+Find out more about how to get to Greenwich’s key sights with this handy map.

 With its rich naval heritage, arriving in Greenwich by boat seems somehow fitting.
 River boats sail regularly from Westminster, Embankment, London Bridge City, Canary Wharf and Tower piers.

 Uber Boat by Thames Clippers

-The fastest route by river boat to Greenwich is on MBNA Thames Clippers’ catamarans, which depart every 20 minutes:
+The fastest route by river boat to Greenwich is on Uber Boat by Thames Clippers’ catamarans, which depart every 20 minutes: